 Websites for carpooling/rideshare:

 The Spring Oregon Beach Cleanup is a family-friendly event and Oregonians of all ages are ecouraged to join!
-We've spoken with volunteers who have been participating in this event since they were kids and are now bringing their children to continue the cycle of stewardship.

 SOLVE events can count towards community service.
 If a community service credit form is needed one is available to print here.
 Please note, all community service forms must be filled out the day of the event by the Beach Captain.
 SOLVE Staff not present at the event will not be able to confirm any community service after the event.
 Please check with the organization requiring the community service to see if they need you to bring any additional forms to be signed on the day of the event.

-Under most circumstances all SOLVE events happen rain or shine.
+Under most circumstances, all SOLVE events happen rain or shine.
 In very rare cases where safety is a concern, SOLVE events may be cancelled or postponed.
 If this happens information will be posted on our website and social media.
 All pre-registered volunteers will also recieve an email and many will recieve phone calls informing them of the cancellation.

 Since the devestating earthquake and tsunami off the coast of Japan in March 2011, Oregon's beaches have seen an increase in the amount and types of debris.
 The Oregon Marine Debris Team, a partnership between SOLVE, CoastWatch, Surfrider Foundation, Washed Ashore, and Oregon Sea Grant, was formed to collaborate on citizen-based efforts to track and clean up marine debris, including tsunami debris.
 SOLVE has also partnered with dozens of Japanese-related organizations throughout Oregon to provide cultural and language interpretive services at SOLVE Beach Cleanups and for suspected tsunami debris items found year-round.
 The amount of tsunami debris washing ashore has waned in the past year, but volunteers may still find some items.
-Please visit the SOLVE Tsunami Debris Reponse page or NOAA Marine Debris Program to learn more.
+Please visit the SOLVE Marine Debris Reponse page or NOAA Marine Debris Program to learn more.